-Covid vaccination requirement for NHS workers.
+Covid vaccination requirement for NHS workers

-Impact on Doctors in Training
+Impact on Doctors in training

-The Health and Social Care Secretary for England has stated that apart from a very small number of workers with valid medical exemptions, "All those working in the NHS and social care will have to be vaccinated" by 1st April 2022.
+The Health and Social Care Secretary for England has stated "All those working in the NHS and social care will have to be vaccinated" by 1st April 2022.
 The reason for this is clearly stated as to "avoid preventable harm and protect patients in the NHS, protect colleagues in the NHS, and protect the NHS itself."
 Currently over 93% of NHS trust staff have already had their first dose and 90% have received a second dose.

 Doctors in Training are employed by the NHS and are therefore covered by any regulation that applies to NHS staff.
-This statement therefore requires all doctors currently in training in England to ensure that they get themselves fully vaccinated against COVID 19 by 1st April 2022 to allow them to continue to work and train in the NHS, unless exempt or not in scope of the legislation (i.e. no requirement for patient interaction).
+This statement therefore requires all doctors currently in training in England to ensure that they get themselves fully vaccinated against COVID 19 by 1st April 2022 to allow them to continue to work and train in the NHS, unless exempt.

 The DHSC have subsequently stated that all staff undertaking CQC regulated activities in England must be fully vaccinated against COVID-19 no later than 1 April 2022 to protect patients.
-Therefore there will now be a requirement for anyone to be fully vaccinated, with a vaccine that is licenced in the United Kingdom as a requirement for starting, or remaining in, an English training programme, unless exempt or not in scope of the legislation.
+Therefore there will now be a requirement for anyone to be fully vaccinated, with a vaccine that is licenced in the United Kingdom as a requirement for starting, or remaining in, an English training programme.